opDavi1/vim-config/README.md

 # My neovim config.

 This config is mainly just for me whenever I need to install neovim on a new computer.
-It's probably pretty bad compared to yours or anyone else`s but hey it's here if you need it for some reason.
+It's probably pretty bad compared to yours or anyone else's but hey it's here if you need it for some reason.

 # Requirements